Current hours: open by appointment only until the Opening Reception

 to the above hours:

 Matthew Swift Gallery shows beautiful and intelligent contemporary art at national fairs and in Gloucester, Massachusetts.

-Matthew Swift Gallery works primarily with living artists residing in eastern Massachusetts, which allows the Director to develop an understanding of the artist’s practice over a period of years, and to keep current with the artist’s evolving concerns and projects.
-The gallery also represents significant estates and some artists residing outside the region.
+Matthew Swift Gallery represents primarily living artists residing in eastern Massachusetts, allowing the Director to follow artists’ practices closely for many years, continually deepening his knowledge and discernment of the art he selects.
+The gallery also represents three significant estates and several artists residing outside the region.